Jānis Ikaunieks (footballer)

-Jānis Ikaunieks (born 16 February 1995) is a Latvian professional footballer who plays as an attacking midfielder for Rīgas FS and the Latvia national football team.
+Jānis Ikaunieks (born 16 February 1995) is a Latvian professional footballer who plays as an attacking midfielder for Rīgas FS and the Latvia national team.

 Club career

 Liepājas Metalurgs

 Ikaunieks was born in Kuldīga.
-As a youth player he played for the youth teams of Liepājas Metalurgs.
-Ikaunieks scored 11 goals in 20 matches in the 2012 First League season contributing to Liepājas Metalurgs II winning the championship.
-In 2013, he was promoted to the first team.
-On 7 April 2013, he made his debut in the Higher League in a 2–1 defeat against FK Daugava.
-Throughout his professional debut season, Ikaunieks played 19 league matches and scored three goals.
-After the end of the season the club was dissolved, due to financial difficulties, and as a result Ikaunieks alongside other players transferred to its successor, the newly established FK Liepāja.
+As a youth player, he played for the youth teams of Liepājas Metalurgs.
+Ikaunieks scored 11 goals in 20 matches in the 2012 First League season, contributing to Liepājas Metalurgs II winning the championship.

+Having been promoted to the first team in 2013, Ikaunieks debuted on 7 April in the Higher League in a 2–1 defeat against FK Daugava.
+During his professional debut season, he played 19 league matches and scored three goals.
+The club was dissolved at the end of the season due to financial difficulties, and Ikaunieks and other players transferred to its successor, the newly established FK Liepāja.

 FK Liepāja

-Starting the season as a nominal substitute, Ikaunieks strikingly rose to the first eleven and was named Higher League player of the month in May.
+Starting the season as a nominal substitute, Ikaunieks was promoted to the first team and named the Higher League player of the month in May.
 On 11 June 2014, Ikaunieks scored four goals in a 7–0 victory over FC Jūrmala.
-All in all, he scored 23 goals in 32 league matches and became the second top scorer of the championship behind Vladislavs Gutkovskis from Skonto.
+Overall, he scored 23 goals in 32 league matches and became the second highest scorer of the league behind Vladislavs Gutkovskis from Skonto.
 In August 2014, Ikaunieks went on trial with the Croatian Prva HNL champions Dinamo Zagreb.
 In September, he was named player of the month for the second time in the season.
-In October, explicit interest in the player was reported from Ajax, Metz, VfB Stuttgart and Udinese Calcio.
+One month later in October, explicit interest in the player was reported from Ajax, Metz, VfB Stuttgart and Udinese Calcio.
 On 5 December 2014, Ikaunieks was named the best midfielder of the season and was simultaneously voted as the best player of the 2014 Higher League.

 Metz

-On 23 December 2014, Metz chairman Bernard Serin confirmed that Ikaunieks would join the Ligue 1 side on a four-year deal.
-The transfer on an undisclosed fee was officially affirmed on 7 January 2015.
-Ikaunieks made his debut for Metz’ first team on 20 January 2015, coming on as a substitute in the Coupe de France 1/16 finals match victory over US Avranches.
-He made his Ligue 1 debut in a 0–0 draw against Nice on 31 January.
+On 23 December 2014, Metz chairman Bernard Serin confirmed that Ikaunieks would join the Ligue 1 team on a four-year contract.
+The transfer for an undisclosed fee was officially affirmed on 7 January 2015.
+Ikaunieks debuted for Metz' first team on 20 January 2015, coming on as a substitute in the Coupe de France 1/16 finals match victory over US Avranches.
+He made his Ligue 1 debut in a goalless draw against Nice on 31 January.

-AEL
+AEL (loan)

-In December 2016, Ikaunieks joined Greek Superleague team AEL on a six-month loan deal.
-On 4 January 2017, Ikaunieks made his debut in a 2–1 victory over Veria.
+In December 2016, Ikaunieks joined Greek Superleague team AEL on a six-month loan.
+He debuted in a 2–1 victory over Veria on 14 January 2017.
 On 18 January, against Veria once again, he scored his only goal for AEL in a match that ended 1–1.
 Reportedly, there was no buy option in the loan agreement and thus he returned to Metz at the end of the season.